Tiny-Earth/DemoSite/site/src/summative.md

 ### Reduce Stereotype Threat

-Stereotype threat is a psychological phenomenon that refers to the feeling of anxiety or self-doubt that individuals experience when they are in a situation where they are at risk of being judged or evaluated based on a negative stereotype about their group (Steele, Spencer, & Aronson, 2002).
+As we saw in the [Inclusive Learning module](###Understanding-Stereotype-Threat-in-STEM-Education), stereotype threat is a psychological phenomenon that refers to the feeling of anxiety or self-doubt that individuals experience when they are in a situation where they are at risk of being judged or evaluated based on a negative stereotype about their group (Steele, Spencer, & Aronson, 2002).

 This can lead to a decrease in performance and motivation, as individuals may feel like they are being held to a lower standard or that they are being judged based on their group membership rather than their individual abilities.

+Research has shown that activating stereotype threat can significantly affect performance in various contexts:

-For example, a study that asked about participants’ race immediately before an exam resulted in decreased performance for Black students whereas White students were unaffected (Steele & Aronson, 1995).
+- A study that asked about participants’ race immediately before an exam resulted in decreased performance for Black students whereas White students were unaffected (Steele & Aronson, 1995).

-Stereotype threat can manifest in various ways, including:

-- Fear of confirming a negative stereotype: Individuals may feel like they are being watched or evaluated, and that if they don't perform well, they will be seen as confirming the negative stereotype.
-- Lack of confidence: Individuals may feel like they are not good enough or that they are not capable of performing well, due to the stereotype.
-- Overemphasis on confirmation: Individuals may feel like they need to prove themselves by doing well, which can lead to increased pressure and anxiety.
-- Reduced motivation: Individuals may feel like they are not motivated to perform well because they are already being judged based on their group membership.

-To mitigate stereotype threat, it’s essential to create inclusive and welcoming environments that value diversity.
-In the context of summative assessments, instructors should follow these practices:

-- Communicate with students about the assessment and its purpose, ensuring they understand what is being tested (their skills and knowledge) and why.
+- Black students performed worse than White students on a verbal section of the Graduate Record Exam (GRE) when it was described as diagnostic of intellectual ability. **When the test was not labeled as such, both groups performed equally well.**
+- Students from lower socioeconomic backgrounds underperformed on the same GRE section compared to students from more affluent backgrounds when  financial status was mentioned. **When affluence was not mentioned, both groups performed the same.**
+- Women performed worse than men on a math test when it was described as producing gender differences. **However, when the test was described as not producing gender differences, women and men performed equally well.**

+Students deserve the opportunity to engage with an assessment to the best of their ability without being impeded by stereotype threats, biases, or assumptions.
+To achieve this, it is therefore crucial that summative assessments are designed and conducted in a way that minimizes the activation of stereotype threat.
+We recommend instructors follow these practices:

+- Frame assessments as opportunities to learn and demonstrate progress rather than as high-stakes evaluations.
+Do not frame exams or quizzes as definitive judgments of a student's intelligence or abilities.
+- Provide practice exams or low-stakes quizzes to help students become familiar with the testing format and reduce anxiety.
+- Teach stress-reduction techniques, such as deep breathing or mindfulness exercises, before exams.
 - Write inclusive test questions, and include diverse and inclusive examples and scenarios.
 - Ensure that test materials, such as images or scenarios, do not perpetuate negative stereotypes or biases.
 - Solicit demographic information after exams, not before (Kumar, 2010).